rixrix/dangx-project/README.md

 ![Simple Diagram](docs/diagram.png)

-Following on the success of the "All-In-One" [Dangx](https://github.com/rixrix/dangx) project which got 8 views and 1 unique visitors from the time of this writing (13/Aug/2017) - 20 days ago, I've broken it down into multiple docker-compose/Dockerfile files.

 This is an attempt to build a microservices architecture: API driven, lightweight on infrastructure (Alpine Linux), loosely coupled services.
-I had this vision in 2016 however it just got materialised recently along with the help of this blogs [1], [2]
+See ideas from [1], [2]

 # Tech Stack